rachj14/Project-3-Group-6/README.md

 - Preliminary analysis report summarizing key findings and insights.
 - Simple visualizations showcasing correlations between factors.
 - Basic interactive dashboard prototype allowing for limited data exploration.

+## Research Questions:
+1. The effects of music on mental health.
+2. The effects of social media use on mental health.
+3. The effects of air pollution on mental health.

 ## Conclusion
 This project aims to provide a preliminary exploration of the relationships between music, social media, air pollution, and mental health.